Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 One of the easiest ways to tell these two species apart is by their flying behavior.
 Here’s how they compare:

-American cockroaches, sometimes called “palmetto bugs” or “water bugs,” can and do fly short distances.
-They’re especially likely to fly in warm temperatures.
+American cockroaches are sometimes called “palmetto bugs” or “water bugs.”
+They can and do fly short distances.
+They’re more likely to fly when it’s warm.
 Males fly more often than females.

 If you’re trying to figure out which type of cockroach you’re dealing with, check out our guide on bugs that look like roaches for more identification help.